jkruse/dataflex-custom-component/README.md

 ### Step 2 - Unzip in your DataFlex project

 Extract the ZIP file on your disk.
-This will create a "dataflex-custom-component" folder.
+This will create a "dataflex-custom-component-master" folder.
 Copy or move the entire contents of that folder into your DataFlex project.
 This will add one file to your AppSrc folder, a new "src" folder and some files in the root of your project.

 ### Step 3 - Install NodeJS (if you haven't already)

 Download the latest LTS release of NodeJS [from here](https://nodejs.org/en/download/).
 The template needs at least version 12.
 Install it.
 Then open a command prompt in your DataFlex project folder and run

-    > npm install
+    > npm ci

 This will download the dependencies of the template.

+_If you know NodeJS already, you might wonder why not "npm install".
+The "ci" command is simply a lot quicker and just as good for this purpose._

 ### Step 4 - Do a test build